imDanoush/Unity-DirectInput/README.md

 - Latest verified Unity version: 2022.3

 ### Windows Version Support
-The DirectInputManager should run on Windows 10 22H2 and newer (e.g. Windows 11) out of the box.
+The DirectInputManager should run on Windows 10 22H2 and newer (e.g., Windows 11) out of the box.
 The DirectInput API is available on these modern Windows versions without additional packages.

 ### Development Requirements
 For developers working on the project: